 Federal regulations deem SBA loans for a CDBG-DR/MIT funded activity to be a duplication of benefits, unless an exception applies.
 The Programs will collect SBA information provided by the applicants through the application process.
-In addition, the Programs may obtain a data feed from SBA to verify all approved amounts for SBA loans.
 The Programs will collect specific information from SBA that breaks out the approved SBA loan amounts into the different assistance categories (e.g., real property, personal property, vehicles, etc.).